 If you have an exotic pet, e.g. a poisonous snake, a spider or an attack dog, you must observe the registration requirement.
 Ask your local council whether the obligation to register is necessary.
-If terrariums or aquariums have to be moved, it is best to ask in a pet shop how this can be done.
+In any case, you should make sure that you can move in with your pet in your new home.

 Tip: Of course, it is perfect if your pet stays with friends before the move and you pick it up once the move is complete.
 This also means less stress for you.
 If this is not possible at all, you can consider placing your pet in an animal boarding house for a few days.
 This can be expensive, but you can be 100% sure that your little darling is in good hands and well looked after.

 Everything’s new: time to get accustomed